Pin grid array: Staggered pin

 The staggered pin grid array (SPGA) is used by Intel processors based on Socket 5 and Socket 7.
 Socket 8 used a partial SPGA layout on half the processor.

 It consists of two square arrays of pins, offset in both directions by half the minimum distance between pins in one of the arrays.
 Put differently: within a square boundary the pins form a diagonal square lattice.
 There is generally a section in the center of the package without any pins.
 SPGA packages are usually used by devices that require a higher pin density than what a PGA can provide, such as microprocessors.

 Stud

 A stud grid array (SGA) is a short-pinned pin grid array chip scale package for use in surface-mount technology.
-The polymer stud grid array or plastic stud grid array was developed jointly by the Interuniversity Microelectronics Centre (IMEC) and Laboratory for Production Technology, Siemens AG.
+The polymer stud grid array or plastic stud grid array was developed jointly by the Interuniversity Microelectronics Centre (IMEC) and Laboratory for Production Technology, Siemens.